KCET Rank vs Percentile 2026: Step-by-Step Guide and Complete Details

 4. Quotas Impact Rank Use

-Special quotas, such as Hyderabad-Karnataka, NCC, defence, or physically disabled categories, have separate seat allotments and cut-offs.
+Special quotas such as Hyderabad-Karnataka, NCC, defence, or physically disabled categories have separate seat allotments and cut-offs.
 These influence how ranks are used within the admission process, even when the percentile remains constant across all candidates.

-Top Colleges Accepting KCET 2025 Ranks in 2025
+Top Colleges Accepting KCET 2026 Ranks

 College